Kakamotobi/Learned/React/06-react-state/06-react-state.md

 | state| POJO `{}` | yes     | stores changing data relating to the component |
 | props| POJO `{}` | no      | stores component configuration information     |

-### "State as Props"
+### "State as Props" Design Pattern
-- A comon pattern we will see often is a stateful ("smart") parent component passing down its state values as props to stateless ("dumb") child components.
+- A comon pattern we will see often is a **stateful ("smart") parent component passing down its state values as props to stateless ("dumb") child components.**
-- This idea is generalized in React as "downward data flow".
+- This idea is generalized in React as **"downward data flow"**.
-  - Means that components get simpler as you go down the component hierarchy, and parents tend to be more stateful than their children.
+  - *Means that components get simpler as you go down the component hierarchy, and parents tend to be more stateful than their children.*
 #### Example
 ```js
 class CounterParent extends Component {